1. An overview of the most common types of shirt printing methods

 screen printing

 The screen printing technique, also called silkscreen printing, applies ink designs to shirts by pressing ink through a mesh partly blocked off by a stencil printing shape.
-Using a mesh medium classifies screen printing as an indirect t-shirt printing method.
+Using a mesh medium classifies screen printing as an indirect method of getting different types of shirt prints.

 Silkscreen printing uses a seven-step process: